henryiquedev/quiz-front-v1/README.md

 ## Development server
-Install ng-module: np install --force
+Install ng-module: npm install --force
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding